***Updated: August 8, 2019***

 In the 1970s the credit card business was divorced from Bank of America and control was assumed by regionally owned institutions across the world.
 It was re-christened “VISA” and accompanied by an electronic authorization system that executed transactions in seconds and offered rock-solid security for money transfers: the payment tool of tomorrow had arrived.

-VisaNet was the name given to the new intricate network of connections around the globe, and it was this cutting-edge technology that would quickly lead to VISA becoming the world’s largest credit card business.
-In fact, it was this advancement that paved the way for the future of online shopping, giving consumers the ability to purchase a product with the simple click of a button.
-The ease of this new financial tool would also eventually become the lifeblood of the early days of Internet gambling as well, providing people with a Las Vegas casino and cashier right in the middle of their living room.
+VisaNet was the name given to the contemporary intricate network of connections around the globe, and it was this cutting-edge technology that would quickly grow the company into the largest in the industry.
+In fact, it was this advancement that paved the way for the future of online shopping, giving consumers the ability to procure a product with the simple click of a button.
+The ease of this novel financial tool would also eventually become the lifeblood of the early days of Internet gambling as well, providing people with a Las Vegas casino and cashier right in the middle of their living room.

 Deposit with VISA

 VISA has been the most widely used method for depositing at USA online casinos over the last two decades because it was accepted by absolutely everyone in the industry from the very beginning.
 It was quick, easy, and there were rarely any issues.
 After all, this is the planet’s biggest credit card company, holding more than one-third of the entire world’s revolving debt, and operating in over 200 countries.
 Unfortunately, these days, things are a little more complicated.

 For example, often the region where the account was created and the origin of the purchase are the prime factors in determining whether or not it will work.
 Obviously transactions initiated from the United States are scrutinized a lot more than ones in say, Luxembourg.
 Therefore, some deposits get rejected the second time it’s attempted and the card becomes flagged going forward, resulting in the player immediately having to find a new method.